4mations

-4mations is a website made for people to upload, view and share animated films and games.
+4mations was a website where users can upload, view, and share animated films and games.
 The site was founded in 2008 by the Channel Four Television Corporation, sponsored by Aardman Animations and Lupus Films.
-As the site is targeted to adults, risque animations are often featured.
+As the site was targeted to adults, risqué animations were often featured.

 History

 Channel 4 commissioned the project, backed by Aardman Animations and Lupus Films and it was in development for two years before its launch.
 The project team then sent out a call for submissions to commission some animations and the beta site launched in August 2008.
 The main site launched in September 2008.
 In November 2008 the site was taken down by Channel 4 in order to remove some adult content from the site.

 The site relaunched on 1 June 2009 as an animation blog featuring director interviews, user-submitted clips and news and reviews from the animation world.

 Features

 User accounts

 The free user account includes access to upload animation films and games as well as viewing and commenting on other user's content.

 Uploading films and games makes users eligible for a £250 prizefund which is awarded monthly for the most viewed content.